Entanglement negativity of fermions: monotonicity, separability criterion, and classification of few-mode states: Preliminary remarks

 where $(-1)^{F_A}$ is the fermion-number parity operator (\ref{eq:parity_op}) defined within the Hilbert subspace $F_A=\sum_{j\in A} f_j^\dag f_j$.
 This property reflects the fact that the fermionic partial transpose is related to the action of time-reversal operator of spinless fermions in the Euclidean spacetime~\cite{Shap_unoriented}.

-{\bf Fermionic partial transpose in occupation number basis:}~ The difference between bosonic partial transpose (that is a matrix partial transposition) and the fermionic one is most obvious in the occupation number basis.
-Due to anti-commutation of local fermionic modes, let us fix our convention by defining the ``normal-ordered" occupation number basis as
+{\bf Fermionic partial transpose in occupation number basis:}~ The difference between bosonic partial transpose (that is a matrix partial transposition) and the fermionic one is most obvious in the occupation-number basis.
+Due to anti-commutation of local fermionic modes, let us fix our convention by defining the ``normal-ordered" occupation-number basis as

 where $n_j$'s are occupation numbers for the subsystems $A$ and $B$, respectively, and $\ket{0}$ denotes the vacuum state where all $n_j$'s are zero.
 Normal-ordering in this representation simply means that all fermionic degrees of freedom within each subsystem are clustered together.
-Such normal-ordering can always be achieved for any given set of local fermionic sites, after shuffling around the fermion operators and keep track of minus signs due to the anti-commutation relation.
+Such normal-ordering can always be achieved for any given set of local fermionic sites, after shuffling around the fermion operators and keeping track of minus signs due to the anti-commutation relation.
 For instance, consider four fermion sites living on a chain and label them from $1$ to $4$.
 Let us partition it such that sites $1$ and $4$ belong to the subsystem $A$ and sites $2$ and $3$ belong to the subsystem $B$.
-To normal-order a state like $\ket{1011}=f_1^\dag f_3^\dag f_4^\dag \ket{0}$ means to bring the fermion site $4$ next to site $1$ and write it in this form $\ket{\{ n_j \}_{j \in A} , \{n_j\}_{j \in B}}$, i.e. $\ket{11,01}=f_1^\dag f_4^\dag f_3^\dag \ket{0}=-f_1^\dag f_3^\dag f_4^\dag \ket{0}$ which differs from the original (spatial) ordering by a minus sign.
+To normal-order a state like $\ket{1011}=f_1^\dag f_3^\dag f_4^\dag \ket{0}$ means to bring the fermion site $4$ next to site $1$ and write it in this form $\ket{\{ n_j \}_{j \in A} , \{n_j\}_{j \in B}}$, i.e., $\ket{11,01}=f_1^\dag f_4^\dag f_3^\dag \ket{0}=-f_1^\dag f_3^\dag f_4^\dag \ket{0}$ which differs from the original (spatial) ordering by a minus sign.

 Hence, a normal-ordered density matrix $\rho$ in this basis reads as

 where $\rho(\{ n_j \} , \{\bar n_j\})=\bra{\{ n_j \}_{A}, \{ n_j \}_{B} } \rho \ket{\{ \bar n_j \}_{A} , \{\bar n_j\}_{B}}$ and the constraint $\sum_j n_j +\bar n_j=\text{even}$ implies $\rho \in {\cal S}(\Hi^A\otimes \Hi^B)$.
 The fermionic partial transpose (\ref{eq:fermion_pt}) of a basis vector is then given by